Advocacy Group Support

 The Patient Advocacy team at Secura Bio and the following patient advocacy groups are dedicated to supporting the patients and caregivers who are battling cancer every day.
 These resources are listed for informational purposes and are not meant to replace your healthcare provider’s medical advice.
 Secura Bio is not endorsing any particular group or service and is not responsible for the content of these sites or services.

-No single website will tell you everything you need to know about CLL/SLL or FL, and even the best websites are only a starting point for understanding how your cancer impacts you.
+No single website will tell you everything you need to know about CLL/SLL, and even the best websites are only a starting point for understanding how your cancer impacts you.
 But the following sites may be a good starting point to help you learn more and guide conversations with your doctor.
 Be sure to talk to your healthcare provider if you have any questions.

 - CLL Society

 - Cancer Support Community

 These resources are provided as a convenience, but they are not controlled by Secura Bio.
 Secura Bio is not responsible for the content or your use of these resources.
 The groups listed here are independent, nonprofit patient service organizations.
 Their listing on this website does not imply endorsement of any product or company.
 All logos and trademarks are the property of their respective owners.

 IMPORTANT SAFETY INFORMATION